-Crime novelist James Runcie “might” revisit his Grantchester Mysteries series to cover the Thatcher era.
-The sixth book, Sidney Chambers and the Persistence of Love, takes place in the late 1970s, shortly before Margaret Thatcher became Prime Minister, but the best-selling author said he “might come back” to the 1980s.
+Crime novelist James Runcie "might" revisit his Grantchester Mysteries series to cover the Thatcher era.
+The 6th book, Sidney Chambers and the Persistence of Love, takes place in the late 1970s, shortly before Margaret Thatcher became Prime Minister, but the bestselling author said he “might come back” to the 1980s.

-“I remember those times and obviously we had some contentious moments,” he told the Edinburgh International Book Festival, a reference to clashes between Mrs Thatcher and his late father Robert Runcie, who was Archbishop of Canterbury during the same period.
+“I remember those times and obviously we had some contentious moments,” he told the Book Festival audience, a reference to clashes between Mrs Thatcher and his late father Robert Runcie, who was Archbishop of Canterbury during the same period.

 James Runcie said it had been suggested his Grantchester Mysteries should conclude with the 1981 wedding of Charles and Diana, over which his father presided, but he worried about becoming too “self-indulgent”.